kou-rose/UFOs/README.md

 # JavaScript Dynamic Table Challenge
 ## Overview
-After being provided a selection of UFO data, we have been tasked with creating a web page and dynamic table that will respond to multiple filter options.
+After being provided a selection of UFO data, we have been tasked with creating a webpage and dynamic table that will respond to multiple filter options.

-With this aspect achieved, I will go over how the web page and its filters work, as well as some drawbacks and suggestions for refining the project in the future.
+With this aspect achieved, I will go over how the webpage and its filters work, as well as some drawbacks and suggestions for refining the project in the future.

 ## Results
 ![images/default_filter.png](images/default_filter.png)